truongluan303/Sorting-Algorithms-in-Many-Languages/README.md

 # Sorting Algorithms in Multiple Programming Languages
-Learn many programming languages and sorting algorithms at the same time ...
+Learn new programming languages and sorting algorithms at the same time ...
 Yayyy! 👏

 ## Progress